 Now, in December, ten months after moving in, we’ve probably slept here a total of ten weeks, and half of those in the past two months.
 Admittedly we’re not on a fast track to getting settled in.
 Still, I didn’t account for the long, long process and roller coaster of emotions as we tried to fit 100% of our goods into 20% of the space.
 As much as we got rid of in 2010, as much as subsequently found its way to our children’s homes, as much we left in storage…we are still faced with too much that doesn’t fit into our condo or our lives any more.

-And then there’s the little stuff–the boxes of books, photos, personal and business archives.
+Then there’s the little stuff–the boxes of books, photos, personal and business archives.
 To take inventory, every box must be opened, every memory acknowledged, shared, set aside, or abandoned for good.
 I attempted to open every box, and I filled a few more trash bins.
 But I never did find that photo of me with Prince at the 1983 Minnesota Music Awards.

 Some of my ambivalence toward this condo is surely caused by those darn visions of sugarplums.
 The holidays always prompt me to imagine the best Christmas decorations on the best tree, and hours (in my mind) sprawled out on the floor at night, gazing at the tree lights reflecting on shiny baubles and miniature nativity scenes.
 I can’t help it, really.
-When we first walked into our old house as potential buyers almost 18 years ago, I imagined living in that home at this stage of my life, with grandchildren playing under the 10-foot Christmas tree, or maybe a wedding procession down the front hall stairs.
+When we first walked into our big old house as potential buyers almost 18 years ago, I imagined living in that home at this stage of my life, with grandchildren playing under the 10-foot Christmas tree, or maybe a wedding procession down the front hall stairs.
 Yes, dreamy stuff like that, because it was as familiar as my grandparents’ house, and it begged for future generations.

 Of course, being in Minnesota will drum up those family holiday visions much more vividly than, say, spending the season in Bali or Spain.
 Expectations needn’t be that high.
 This year, we have a home; it’s just not conducive to Christmas trees or gardening.